Chennai City FC cautious but confident ahead of their I-League debut

 The debut is huge for the Chennai club, but it is not without challenges.
 Talking to HT, Chennai City FC skipper Dharmaraj Ravanan said, “We had just 27 days to practice before the start of the I-League and that is certainly not enough to get ready for such a big competition.”

+The debutants also did not get enough time to create their squad in the short period of time and had to make do with players cast off or not recruited by other I-League clubs.

-However, the debutants showed great intent in the pre-season as they were able to rope in a number of players who have played in Indian top-flight football for several years.
-Ravanan, who played for Dempo, Churchill Brothers, Mohun Bagan and Mahindra United, will lead the club, and will be joined by fellow Tamil Nadu footballer Dhanpal Ganesh, who rose to prominence during his time with Pune FC.
-The biggest signing this season is former Salgaocar FC captain Karanjit Singh who had a good season with Chennaiyin FC in the 2016 Indian Super League (ISL).
+The 34-year old Ravanan, who played for Dempo, Churchill Brothers, Mohun Bagan and Mahindra United, will lead the club in their debut season.
+He will be joined by fellow Tamil Nadu footballer Dhanpal Ganesh and Chennaiyin FC’s Zakeer Mundampara along with former Salgaocar FC captain Karanjit Singh.

+Historically, I-League debutants (except for Bengaluru FC, Pune FC and United SC) have not enjoyed a good run in their first season and Chennai City FC are cautious when it comes to their objective.

 Asked about expectations from the season, Ravanan said, “It is too early to think about winning the title.
 We want to play good football and hopefully we will be able to finish in the top 5.”